ga-wdi-curriculum/js-scope/scope.md

 };
 ```

-## You Do: Test Your Scope Knowledge
+## You Do: Test Your Scope Knowledge (15 minutes / 1:05)

+> 10 minutes exercise.
+5 minutes review.

+Answer the questions below the following code snippet.
+The letters in the questions and answer choices reference lines in the snippet.

 ```js
 /* A */